w3f/Grants-Program/applications/Tellor.md

 while oracle consumer parachains will interact with the controller contracts via XCM.
 EVM/WASM smart contracts on any other smart contract parachain could also consume oracle data via the oracle pallet once installed there.

 The controller smart contracts will interact with the oracle pallet via Solidity precompiles, precompiled contracts which handle the call translation from Solidity to native Substrate pallets, and XCM.
-The XCM pallets then handle cross-chain messaging, effectively enabling the smart contracts to invoke dispatchable functions within the oracle pallet installed on other parachains, as well as allow the pallet to invoke functions available within the controller smart contracts.
+The XCM pallets then handle cross-chain messaging, effectively enabling the smart contracts to invoke dispatchable functions within the oracle pallet installed on other parachains, as well as allowing the pallet to invoke functions available within the controller smart contracts.

 ### Project Details